 4. Spartanburg's nickname is the "Hub City" because so many railroad lines met in the city that the landscape looked like it was decorated with wheel hubs.

 5. The first airport in South Carolina was the Spartanburg Downtown Airport, opened in 1927.
 Aviation heroes Amelia Earhart and Charles Lindbergh both flew into the airport.

 6. Spartanburg has been a popular stop for professional wrestling tours for decades, but did you know you can actually learn how to become a professional wrestler there?
 American Pro Wrestling not only offers an exciting show every Saturday night in Boiling Springs, right outside of town; they also offer a wrestling school for serious students on Tuesday nights.

-7. BMWs have famous German engineering, but all X3, X5 and X6 Sports Activity Vehicles are manufactured just outside of Spartanburg.
+7. BMWs have famous German engineering, but all X3, X4, X5, X6. and X7 Sports Activity Vehicles are manufactured in Spartanburg County.

 8. BMW doesn't just have its only North American manufacturing plant outside Spartanburg.
 It also offers the amazing BMW Performance Driving School.
 That's right.
 It's basically race car driver school.

-9. The Carolina Panthers NFL football team holds training camp at Wofford College, alma mater of the team's owner Jerry Richardson, in July and August.
+9. The Carolina Panthers NFL football team holds training camp at Wofford College in July and August.
 Spectators are welcome and it's free to watch.

 10. And finally, it's probably no secret, but you have to know about the Beacon Restaurant.The beloved local landmark is the second largest drive-in in the nation.
 One visit will make you wonder how big the biggest drive-in could possibly be.
 Founded in 1946, their "chili-cheese-a-plenty" burger is still busting guts today.